oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ## Examining the Reports
 Locate `report.html` in the `<source_file>.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.

 Navigate to the Area Analysis section of the optimization report.
 The Kernel System section displays the area consumption of each kernel.
 Notice that the `MultiMMIP` kernel consumes way less area under all categories than the `PointerIP` kernel.
-This is due to stall free memory accesses and the removal of arbiration logic, both of which come from separating the accesses into their own interfaces.
+This is due to stall free memory accesses and the removal of arbitration logic, both of which come from separating the accesses into their own interfaces.

-Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `MultiMMIP` kernel has a lower latency than the `PointerIP` kernel, and there are less blcoks being scheduled.
+Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `MultiMMIP` kernel has a lower latency than the `PointerIP` kernel, and there are less blocks being scheduled.
 This is because the kernel has access to all 3 memories in parallel without contention.

 Observe how the 32-bit LSUs are coalesced for you, after unrolling the for-loop.